Particular/docs.particular.net/transports/upgrades/sqlserver-31to4.md

 To run the upgraded project on .NET Core the transport needs to be switched to one of the native transactions modes.
 Consider using the [Outbox](/nservicebus/outbox) to maintain the same *exactly-once processing* guarantees.

+> [!NOTE]
-NOTE: Transaction scope is supposed to be supported by `SqlConnection` in future versions of .NET Core.
+> Transaction scope is supposed to be supported by `SqlConnection` in future versions of .NET Core.

 ## Multi-instance mode